chrissavage2300/chrissavage2300.github.io/18F16Q40-Curiosity-Nano-to-Nextion-Display.md

 ![FAN Button Settings](https://github.com/chrissavage2300/chrissavage2300.github.io/blob/main/photos/NextionHMI_FAN_BUTTON.png?raw=true)

 Why twice?
 Its because the other code that will be added in later uses another 3 digits.
 Otherwise, if you only send it out once, you'll have to touch it once more.
 This is the only way I got it to work, which was sending it out twice.
+Once you've done this, you can upload it to the HMI.

+I almost forgot, be sure to make a font list for the HMI.
+It might take time to upload, but you can find tutorials on how to do that elsewhere.

 [back](./)